Top 7 WhatsApp Problems with iOS 14/13.7 and Solutions

-If a user who is not added to your contact list would send a broadcast message (including you), then WhatsApp will display the pending message prompt.
+If a user who is not added to your contact list would send a broadcast message (including you), then WhatsApp will display the pending message promptly.
 In this case, you can just add the user to your contact list.
-Once it is done, launch the app on your phone again and the message would be visible.
+Once it is done, launch the app on your phone again, and the message would be visible.

 Part 7: WhatsApp Not Sending or Receiving Messages

-If the WhatsApp server is busy or there is a problem with your phone’s network, then you might not be able to send or receive messages on the app.
-It might surprise you, but there could be a problem with the network of the other WhatsApp user as well.
+If the WhatsApp server is busy or there is a problem with your phone’s network, you might not send or receive messages on the app.
+It might surprise you, but there could be a problem with the other WhatsApp user network.
 Simply follow these quick suggestions to diagnose this problem.

 Fix 1: Close the app and start again

-If the app has been stuck, then it can tamper with the sending or receiving of messages as well.
+If the app has been stuck, it can tamper with the sending or receiving of messages.
 To solve this, double press the Home button.
 Once you get the app switcher, swipe up the WhatsApp display and permanently close the app.
 After a while, launch the app again and try sending the message.

 Fix 2: Check yours and your friend’s connection

-The most common reason for this iOS 12/12.3/13 WhatsApp problem is having an unstable network connection.
+The most common reason for this iOS 14/13.7 WhatsApp problem has an unstable network connection.
 Firstly, make sure that the network connection you are using is working properly.
 In case if you are trying to access the app with your cellular data, then go to your device settings and make sure the option for “Cellular Data” is enabled.

 While sending a message, a lot of users complain that only a single tick appears for a message.
 In this case, there could be a problem with your friend’s connection (the receiver).
 They could be out of the coverage area or might not be using a stable internet connection.